AI Workshop: learn to build apps with AI →

 <input type="email" name="email" placeholder="you@example.com">

-On mobile devices, shows an email-optimized keyboard.
+On mobile devices, it shows an email-optimized keyboard.

 Password Input